Procedure: Open Access Research

 - An author who is not an ANU staff member or affiliate can request their work be deposited if:

 - the work appears in a published journal, or a conference hosted, by the University; or

 - the work results from research undertaken using University facilities.

 What must be deposited?

 - The following research outputs must be deposited, for all works with ANU staff authors (including those with Honorary status) or HDR programs Master of Philosophy, Professional Doctorate, or Doctor of Philosophy student authors:

-- journal and conference publications, technical reports and other original, substantial works – deposited within 1 year of publication
+- journal and conference publications, technical reports and other original, substantial works – deposited within one year of publication;

-- Open access monographs – deposited within 1 year of publication
+- open access monographs – deposited within one year of publication;

-- Requests for restrictions or embargoes on access to research outputs must be made in writing by the author to the University Librarian, with the support of the author’s Head of School.
+- Requests for restrictions or embargoes on access to research outputs are made by the appropriate delegate after an application by the author:

 How to deposit materials